|June 2014||Bots, Botnets, and Zombies|

 HOW TO SUBMIT YOUR EMERGENCY CONTACT INFORMATION

-A SUNY Emergency Alert page will appear.
-Enter your appropriate contact information, then choose submit.
-If all the fields have been correctly filled, you will be able to select confirm and sign-off.
+- A SUNY Emergency Alert page will appear.
+Enter your appropriate contact information, then choose Submit.
+If all the fields have been correctly filled, you will be able select confirm and logoff.

 NOTE: We recommend that you supply at least one email address and cell phone number.
 There is no need to provide a fax number.
 Please do not supply a text-messaging number if your carrier is not listed on the menu.
 NY-Alert continues to expand its services to other carriers and we will have regular updates to the system.

 How to recognize phishing email messages, links, or phone calls